LeRoy McVey Bickett

 Mr. Roy Bickett is ill at his home on Spring Hill, suffering with typhoid fever.
 Mr. Bickett has been employed in Akron.

-The 1910 U.S. Census taken on April 29, 1910, shows Marie H. Baker (age 64) born in Germany to German-born parents and emigrating in 1865 with 2 of her 4 children still alive is a widowed head of household owning her home on North College Street, Village of Yellow Springs, Miami Twp., Greene Co., OH.
-Living with her is her unmarried daughter, Gertrude P. Baker (age 30) born in Ohio to Ohio and German-born parents, who is a School Teacher.
+The 1910 U.S. Census taken on April 29, 1910, shows Marie H. Baker (age 64) born in Germany to Germany-born parents, and having emigrating in 1865, and with 2 of her 4 children still alive, is a widowed head of household, and who owns her house free of a mortgage, and is living on North College Street, Village of Yellow Springs, Miami Twp., Greene Co., OH.
+Living with her is her unmarried daughter, Gertrude P. Baker (age 30) born in Ohio to Ohio and Germany-born parents, a School Teacher.

 The 1910 U. S. Census taken on April 18, 1910, shows Clara Harrigan (age 38) born in Wisconsin to Swedish-born parents is a divorcee renting her own home and living at 515 Milwaukee Street, 7th Ward, City of Milwaukee, Milwaukee Co., WI.
 Living with her are her children, both born in Wisconsin to English Canadian and Wisconsin-born parents: Winefred Harrigan (age 17) a Stenographer for Automobiles; and Wesley Harrigan (age 14).